Ferrero buys Blue Bunny ice cream maker Wells Enterprises

 “I look at it through the family’s eyes and through this community that’s all things ice cream,” Mike Wells said in an interview with The Associated Press.
 “You’ve got one big company that only does one thing.
 And if there is a challenge to that category, if things go wrong, you risk everything.”

-“I’m excited for my employees because now they can afford to have an off year and not have it threaten the entire future of the organization,” he added.
+“Being part of a portfolio company with access to brands and a better risk profile really allows the company to lean into growth in a very aggressive way,” he added.

 Although Ferrero is private, it reported consolidated revenue of 12.7 billion euros ($13.3 billion) in its fiscal year that ended Aug.
 31, 2021.
-Mike Wells wouldn’t reveal his company’s annual revenue but said it has surpassed $1 billion.
+Wells Enterprises expects to report revenue of more than $1.7 billion this year.

 The acquisition gives Ferrero an ice cream platform in North America, one of the most popular markets for ice cream.
 U.S. ice cream retail sales rose 5% over the last year to $7.2 billion, according to Nielsen.